 Current high school students who would like to get a jump on their post-secondary education and start earning college credits can choose from multiple programs at the College.
 With the average student debt around $30,000, RACC has solutions for students to manage their college debt, save time, and better prepare for the expectations of college-level course work.

-RACC has four great programs for high school students: Dual Enrollment, Early Admissions, SOAR and the Technical Academy.
+RACC has five great programs for high school students: Dual Enrollment, Early Admissions, SOAR, Technical Academy, and the Teacher Academy.
 Each of these programs vary in their requirements, location and programs of study.